Learning noisy tissue dynamics across time scales

-Our work paves the way towards data-driven methods that could disentangle the complex multicellular signaling networks at play in tissues.
-One of the current major challenges in biology is to measure the gene expression and regulatory landscape of individual cells, and to integrate this information with spatial data describing the environment of the cell within tissues and organs~\cite{Bressan2023,Levsky2002,Satija2015,Wolf2018,Kulkarni2019,Haviv2024}.
-The efficient inference of single-cell properties of our algorithm combined with existing dimensionality-reduction methods for single-cell gene expression data could directly yield the reduced representation of cells states and transitions within tissues.
-By describing the tissue as a whole through a joint probability distribution, rather than starting from the gene expressions of isolated cells, this would allow one to capture correlations between different cells from the get-go.
+\textbf{Outlook.} One of the current major challenges in biology is to measure gene expressions and regulatory landscapes of individual cells, and to integrate this information with spatial data describing the environment of the cell within tissues and organs~\cite{Bressan2023,Levsky2002,Satija2015,Wolf2018,Kulkarni2019,Haviv2024}.
+Our work paves the way towards a holistic description of tissues, through a joint probability distribution, rather than starting from the gene expressions of isolated cells.
+By integrating this multicellular context with single-cell gene expression data, our approach could directly yield the reduced representation of cell state transitions in a way that captures multiscale correlations from the get-go.

-Furthermore, our trained neural networks could be used as a digital twin that facilitates the diagnosis of diseases such as tissue inflammation.
-This would entail first calibration with lab data, where many biological markers are measured, and subsequently deployment on patient data, where a more limited amount of measurements is available.
+Furthermore, our trained neural networks could be used as a digital twin in clinical studies of tissue inflammation.
+This would entail first calibration with lab data, where many biological markers are measured, and subsequently deployment on patient data, even if only a more limited amount of measurements is available.

 \textbf{Acknowledgements.} We thanks Daniel Seara, Doruk Efe Gökmen, and Smayan Khanna for critical feedback on the manuscript.
 This research was partly supported from the National Science Foundation through the Physics Frontier Center for Living Systems (PHY-2317138) as well as NSF (DMS-2235451) and Simons Foundation (MPS-NITMB-00005320) to the NSF-Simons National Institute for Theory and Mathematics in Biology (NITMB).
 M.G. and V. V. are Chan Zuckerberg Biohub Chicago Investigators.
 This work was completed in part with resources provided by the University of Chicago’s Research Computing Center.
 M.F. and V.V acknowledge partial support from the France Chicago center through a FACCTS grant.